cacayan2/mitogenome-batch-processor/zmisc/docs/adr.md

 Rather than allowing individual workflow stages to interpret manifest files independently, all manifest processing is centralized within a single parser.
 This establishes a consistent interface between user-provided metadata and the remainder of the pipeline while ensuring that invalid or incomplete manifests are detected before computationally intensive analyses begin.

+**Addendum:** To add additional flexibility to this pipeline, the use of a manifest is not strictly enforced.
+While using a manifest

 ## Justifications
 Separating sample metadata from workflow implementation improves flexibility by allowing the same pipeline to process arbitrary collections of sequencing datasets without requiring modifications to the underlying software.
 New projects can therefore be executed simply by providing a new manifest rather than editing workflow code or configuration files.